prometheus/prometheus/docs/feature_flags.md

 corresponding native histogram.
 However, if a native histogram is present, Prometheus will ignore the corresponding conventional histogram, with the notable exception of exemplars, which are always ingested.

+## TSDB String Interning

+`--enable-feature=tsdb-string-interning`

+When enabled, the TSDB Head would start interning strings to make sure that we save on memory allocations for the same string being seen on label keys/values.